Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

 Long-term assets are assets that cannot be converted into cash within one year of the balance sheet date.
-Examples of long-term assets are multi-year leases on property, real estate holdings, long-term securities and factory equipment.
+Examples of long-term assets are multi-year leases on property, real estate holdings, long-term securities, and factory equipment.

-Modelling is the process of simulating the effect of specific variables on a financial outcome to improve financial decisions.
+Modeling is the process of simulating the effect of specific variables on a financial outcome to improve financial decisions.
 This is a critical part of driver-based forecasting, where the core elements of a business process are used to model and estimate the future performance of that business function.

 Modified Cash Basis Accounting

 Modified cash basis accounting is a hybrid accounting methodology that combines elements of both accrual-based and cash-based accounting.
 The cash basis is used to record short-term items when cash changes hands.
-Long-term balance sheet items such as long-term debt and fixed assets are recorded using the accrual basis, with depreciation and amortisation accrued over time.
+Long-term balance sheet items such as long-term debt and fixed assets are recorded using the accrual basis, with depreciation and amortization accrued over time.